-The depreciation basis is the percentage of the total system cost that can be depreciated after taking into account the basis reduction due to the ITC.
+This refers to the percentage of the total system cost that can be depreciated after taking into account the basis reduction due to the ITC.
 For example, if the ITC is 30% of the system cost, then the depreciation basis will be reduced by half of the ITC amount (15%) for a final basis of 85%.

 MACRS stands for Modified Accelerated Cost Recovery System and is a method of depreciating assets.
 Solar projects are long term infrastructure assets that are allowed to use a 5-year accelerated depreciation schedule.
+For more information, explore:

 This represents the total upfront cost of the solar installation.
 Typically, these costs will include the modules, inverters, racking, balance of system (BOS), labor, permitting, utility interconnection fees, and profit and overhead costs of a solar system.